 - Blood vessels under the affected skin become dilated and enlarged allowing cells to escape and cause inflammation

-- A tiny mite called Dermodex Follicularum*, which lives harmelessly on the skin of many people, has been noted in higher numbers in individuals with rosacea.
-This mite is thought to release a chemical that may make rosacea worse
+- A tiny mite called Demodex Follicularum*, which lives harmelessly on the skin of many people, has been noted in higher numbers in individuals with rosacea.
+This mite is thought to harbour a bacterium that makes rosacea worse by leading to inflammation (redness)

 - Rosacea may be genetic, particularly in Celtic people

-Research studies suggests that it is actually the bacteria found in Dermodex mites, and not the mites themselves, that are directly linked to inflammatory rosacea.
-It was found that this bacteria, Bacillus Bacterium, releases two proteins that trigger inflammation in patients with facial rosacea.
+Research studies suggests that it is actually the bacteria found in Demodex mites, and not the mites themselves, that are directly linked to rosacea.
+It was found that this bacteria, releases proteins that trigger inflammation in patients with facial rosacea.

-According to scientists, this new information on the disease accounts for the generally successful therapeutic results achieved with antibiotics and antibacterials.
+This new information may account for the generally successful therapeutic results achieved with antibiotics and antibacterials.